LShuXin/node-auth-service/README.md

 ### Step 4

 Open Postman run the Api endpoints.
-Documentation can be accessed below

 Note: Use active emails for testing as you will receive emails to your inbox.